 Baking soda is a leavening ingredient that is commonly used in baked products such as cakes, muffins, and cookies.
 It’s a white crystalline powder that’s inherently alkaline, or basic.
 It’s also known as sodium bicarbonate.

-The major differences between the properties of Baking Soda and Baking Powder are tabulated below:
+The Difference between Baking Soda and Baking Powder

 |Baking Soda||Baking Powder|

 |Has only one ingredient – Sodium Bicarbonate||Consists of many ingredients including Bicarbonates (typically baking soda), and acid salts.|